 With all the web-based career and job search resources out there, it has never been easier to connect with potential employers.
 Unfortunately, there are also some bad actors that use the same channels to defraud jobseekers.

-The Career Development Center been notified recently of an increase in Oberlin students receiving emails from individuals posing as employers offering unsolicited "job opportunities."
+Students may occasionally receive emails from individuals posing as employers offering unsolicited "job opportunities."
 Often, the job is described as a remote or virtual “office assistant."
 While the details may differ, the most common scheme is to trick the recipient into a) providing personal information (such as address, SS#, and bank information) to be used in future identity theft, and/or b) depositing a fraudulent check (which will bounce within a few days or weeks), and then purchasing items or sending checks with their own money.

 Some job scams will look suspicious right off the bat, and other scammers may use increasingly sophisticated techniques to appear legitimate, such as spoofing Oberlin.edu email addresses, setting up fake websites, and posing as members of the Oberlin community.

 So what’s a jobseeker to do?
 Read on to find out how to identify and deal with potential job scams.

 If you receive an unsolicited email from someone claiming to offer a job or internship, look out for the following red flags:

 - A non-company-sponsored email address, such as Gmail, Hotmail, or Yahoo!